ut-issl/s2e-documents/Specifications/Dynamics/Spec_RelativeOrbit.md

         ```

    4. note
-        + This function can be called from outside the class to use in estimation and control.
-Since this function is static, this can not rewrite the `system_matrix_` member.
-The update of `system_matrix_` is run by `CalculateSystemMatrix` function.

 1. `CalculateHCWSTM`

    1. overview
         + The `CalculateHCWSTM` function calculates the Hill-Clohessy-Wiltshire STM.
+        + This function is declared in `RelativeOrbitModels.h` and is used by the

    2. inputs and outputs
         + input